 These are the Exmoor pony and the Fell pony.

 This is the famous Shetland pony.
-They claim it's been isolated for 2,000 years on that island and that explains the large difference between them and other alleged pure blood English horses and ponies.
+They claim it's been isolated for 2,000 years on that island and that explains the large difference between them and other English horses and ponies.

-A few were breed to larger sizes like the Percheron heavy horse or this one.
+A few were breed to larger sizes like this French Percheron heavy horse.

-This is a Suffolk Punch but they were pretty much just out sized versions of the short legged English ponies.
-The real difference between all of the native horses and the new ones that appeared after the Hapsburg incident are easily seen here.
-Compare the hind leg of the Suffolk with this Andalusian.
-Yes the Andalusian has longer legs overall but that can be breed in a hundred years or so.
-What I am referring to is that the Arabic genes from the horses the Hapsburgs brought in created a horse whose upper legs are so much longer than the lower legs, in both the front and back, than of the true native horses have.
+This is a Suffolk Punch but they were pretty much just out sized versions of the long fore legged English ponies.
+The real difference between all of the native horses and the new ones that appeared after the Hapsburg incident are easy to see.
+Compare the hind leg of the Suffolk with this Andalusian (below).
+Yes the Andalusian has longer legs overall but that can be bred in a hundred years or so.
+What I am referring to is that the Arabic genes from the horses that the Hapsburgs brought in created a horse whose upper legs are so much longer and more powerful than the lower legs, in both the front and back, than the heavy forelegs of true native English horses.
 That is a genetic change that only occurred with about ten thousand years of evolution or the introduction of Arabic stock thanks to the Hapsburgs.

 The taller breed of horse

 could never have survived in the wild until England developed roads and